 Let’s dive in…

 What is an ICF Foundation?

-Insulated concrete form (ICF) is a way to lay a building’s foundation.
-The technology was developed in the late 60s and uses interlocking polystyrene “walls”.
-The polystyrene is used to build the outside form of the foundation, and reinforcing rebar is placed inside within the form for added strength.
+Insulated concrete form (ICF) is a way to lay a building’s foundation using interlocking foam bricks.
+These hollow polystyrene walls are used to build the outside form of the foundation, and reinforcing rebar is placed inside within the form for added strength.
 Once the forms are all put in place, concrete is poured in the middle.

 There are many advantages to ICF foundations, especially in colder climates.
 ICF foundations offer more controlled, consistent insulation from cold and moisture, are stronger and more durable over time, and are more energy efficient than poured foundations.

 1) ICF Foundation Strength